Harsh-pa-thak/Pioneer-Avionics-CPP/README.md

 --------------------------------------------------------------------------------
 ## Contact / Authors

-Maintainer: Kunsh Jain
+Maintainer: Kunsh

 --------------------------------------------------------------------------------
-Thank you for contributing to Team Ignition.
+Thank you for contributing to Team Ignition Pioneer-Codes.